GenomiqueENS/toullig/README.md

-Nanoporetools 0.1-alpha-1
+Toullig 0.1-alpha-2
 =======

-Nanoporetools is (since January 17 2017) a reader, parser of Fast5 files of ONT (basecalled and not basecalled) and a fastq files writer.
+Toullig is (since January 17 2017) a reader, parser of Fast5 files of ONT (basecalled and not basecalled) and a fastq files writer.

 AUTHOR